-As stated earlier, the estimate, t of benefitsbenefitsbenefitsbenefits under this rulemaking are expected to differ significantly from those that would have occurred under the interim rule for REAP.
-However, the.
-However, theHowever, theREAPnet savings afforded to applicants and to the federal government as a result of streamlining and reduced burden will result in positive net benefits.
+The types of benefits under the final rule are not expected to differ significantly from those that occur under the current program provisions.
+However, due to a reduction in burden associated with the application process under the final rule, there will be a net savings afforded to applicants and to the federal government as a result of streamlining and reduced burden resulting in a net benefit..

-Using the estimate of cost changes per respondent and the estimate of the number of respondents affected by this rulemaking, the net benefits of this rule are estimated to be approximately $10.3 million in Fiscal YearYearYearYearYear 2015 (see Table 7).
+Using the estimate of cost changes per respondent and the estimate of the number of respondents affected by this rulemaking, the net benefits of this rule are estimated to be approximately $10.3 million in Fiscal year 2015 (see Table 9).

-Table 7.
-Comparison of RES and EEI Respondents Costs between Interim RuleRuleRuleRuleRule and Final Rule
+Table 9.
+Comparison of RES and EEI Respondents Costs between Baseline and Final Rule